 Quail Run and Las Campanas

 These two private courses on the outskirts of Santa Fe have reciprocity with other private clubs.
 So if you belong to a club that does, you may want to take advantage of these nearby, lesser-played courses.
-Quail Run is a 9 hole PGA rated course a ten minute drive to the east and Las Campanas features two championship Jack Nicklaus Signature golf courses just a 20 minute drive west of Santa Fe.
+Quail Run is a 9 hole PGA rated course a ten-minute drive to the east and Las Campanas features two championships Jack Nicklaus Signature golf courses just a 20-minute drive west of Santa Fe.